 - Automatic bank payment can also give you up to a 3% discount.

-- Professionals like military, firefighting, engineering, educators, and emergency responders are qualified for discounts.
+- Professionals like the military, firefighting, engineering, educators, and emergency responders are qualified for discounts.

-- Installation of security systems like central monitoring, burglar alarms, and dead-bolt locks.
+- Security systems like central monitoring, burglar alarms, and deadbolt locks are installed.

-- Installation of fire prevention and detection systems greatly reduces the chances and damages of fire.
+- Installing fire prevention and detection systems dramatically reduces the chances and damages of fire.
 Examples are smoke detectors, fire extinguishers, alarms, and sprinklers.

 Swimming pools, playgrounds, and trampolines come with safety risks and hazards.
 These things contribute to the increase in your home insurance premiums.

 Home is one of the most valuable assets you need to protect.
 Insurance providers help homeowners to ensure their home is adequately protected.
-Deductibles make sure that insurance companies do not solely bear the responsibility of protecting your homes, but homeowners as well.
-It is important to find the balance between what you can afford to pay and the quality of protection you can get.
+Deductibles ensure that insurance companies do not solely bear the responsibility of protecting your homes but homeowners as well.
+It is essential to find the balance between what you can afford to pay and the quality of protection you can get.

 Want the best insurance coverage for the best value?
-AIS has your back!
+AIS here in Denver, CO, has your back!
 We have excellent insurance agents who can assist you in finding the appropriate homeowner insurance coverage according to your needs.
-Call us toll-free today at (855) 973-1202 or (855) 712-6584!
+So, contact us now!